Rhotex Inc Launches Environmentally-Sound Options to Crypto Mining

-TORONTO, Jan 18, 2021 - (ACN Newswire) - Rhotex ( www.rhotex.com ) has officially launched 3 miner cases configured with an in-built factory cooling system to ensure 100% efficiency as the chips generate heat.
+Toronto,ON, Jan.
+19, 2021 (GLOBE NEWSWIRE) -- Rhotex ( www.rhotex.com ) has officially launched 3 miner cases configured with an in-built factory cooling system to ensure 100% efficiency as the chips generate heat.
 From Rhotex, this first of its kind innovation designed by seasoned crypto industry experts provides an environmentally responsible solution to today's challenges with the traditional miners by consuming lesser power supply compared to the output performance.

-Rhotex currently offers a range of products in their new offer: RHO Lite, RHO Pro, and RHO Rack which comes with incredible features such as low power consumption, high-performance output, Wi-Fi / Ethernet connection, easy setup and productive compatibility with various blockchain options.
-These combined with its inbuilt cooling system increases expected hash rate conversion hence giving it an edge in the industry.
-All products in the RHO series were painstakingly analyzed and tried under intense conditions.

 Rhotex Inc.'s algorithm solutions integrate world-class hardware and software technologies for edge and cloud-to-edge enterprise solutions and mines Bitcoin, Bitcoin Cash, Ethereum, Litecoin and Dash at high levels in remarkable time.
 Hash rate powers in the series include: